DarklightGames/io_scene_psk_psa/README.md

 3. Select the PSA file you want to import.
 4. Select the sequences that you want to import and click `Import`.

+> Note that in order to see the imported actions applied to your armature, you must use the [Dope Sheet](https://docs.blender.org/manual/en/latest/editors/dope_sheet/introduction.html) or [Nonlinear Animation](https://docs.blender.org/manual/en/latest/editors/nla/introduction.html) editors.

 # FAQ
 ## Why are the mesh normals not accurate when importing a PSK extracted from [UE Viewer](https://www.gildor.org/en/projects/umodel)?
 If preserving the mesh normals of models is important for your workflow, it is *not recommended* to export PSK files from UE Viewer.
 This is because UE Viewer makes no attempt to reconstruct the original [smoothing groups](https://en.wikipedia.org/wiki/Smoothing_group).
 As a result, the normals of imported PSK files will be incorrect when imported into Blender and will need to be manually fixed.